 This can be seen in the left hand side diagram in the figure below, where implementation inheritance is used to derive class X1 from class B1.
 In this case, X1 the association allowing objects of type C1 to be contained in objects of type B1.
 In other words, X1-type objects can contain C1-type objects.
 Because B1-type objects can contain other B1-type objects, X1-type objects can contain objects of type B1 but not of type X1.
-Note that D1-type objects can contain objects of type B1 but not objects of type X1.
+Note that D1-type objects can contain objects of type X1.